May 17, 2019 | Compliance NDIS ONCALL Sector NewsBack to Articles

 Introduction of New NDIS Worker Orientation Training

-This week the National Quality & Safeguards Commission released their on-line Worker Orientation Module – Safety, Quality & You.
-This on-line orientation module will become a mandatory requirement for all staff working in the Disability Sector across Australia.
-It is made up of 4 topics as follows,
+The National Quality & Safeguards Commission released their online Worker Orientation Module – Safety, Quality & You.
+This online orientation module will become a mandatory requirement for all staff working in the Disability Sector across Australia.
+It is made up of 4 topics as follows:

 Mandatory Training for all ONCALL Staff